UsmanGohar/usmangohar.github.io/_news/ISSTA_Artifact_2024.md

 related_posts: false
 ---

-Invited to be on the Program Committee for Artifact Evaluation for ISSTA 2024!
+Invited to be on the Committee for Artifact Evaluation for ISSTA 2024!